awentzonline/keras-rtst/README.md

 Usage
 -----
 After installation you'll find `train-rtst.sh`, `render-rtst.sh` and `rtst.py` on your path.
 The shell scripts are just wrappers around `rtst.py` to demonstrate usage and maybe be a little convenient.
+There's also a script `rtst-download-training-images.sh` that will download a small batch of images randomly selected from a subset of ImageNet 2012.

 Examples
 --------